Causality and Correlation Graph Modeling for Effective and Explainable Session-based Recommendation: Conclusions

 The directed causality relationship between items, which has been ignored by previous studies, is quite important for effective session-based recommendation (SR).
 In this paper, we proposed a novel method denoted as CGSR to explicitly consider causality and correlation relationship in SR. Specifically, on the basis of sessions, we constructed a cause graph, an effect graph, and a correlation graph considering both first-order and three types of second-order relationship, which are fed into a GNN and attention mechanism-based model to obtain four types of session representations for recommendation.
-Experimental results on three real-world datasets demonstrated the superiority of model over the state-of-the-art, and validated the effectiveness of every component in CGSR.
-We further designed an explainable framework on CGSR to improve the explainability of SR. Case studies on Amazon dataset showcased that our framework can facilitate the explanation task in SR.
+By doing this, we can capture both causality and correlation relationship between items, and maximize item transition from cause to effect whilst simultaneously minimize that from effect to cause.
+Extensive experimental results on three real-world datasets firstly revealed the superiority of our model over the state-of-the-arts, validating the effectiveness of distinguishing causality and correlation relationship.
+Secondly, exhaustive ablation studies verified the effectiveness of every component in CGSR.
+Thirdly, we also investigated the sensitivity of hyper-parameters and demonstrated the convergence of our model.
+We further designed an explainable framework on CGSR to improve the explainability of SR. Case studies on Amazon dataset showcased that our framework can facilitate the explanation task in session-based recommendation.

+For future work, we will continue to explore the causality and correlation relationship among items and even mine other relationship types for further improving recommendation accuracy.
+Besides, we aim to reveal the underlying factors leading to these directed item relationships by using popular causal inference techniques.
+Moreover, we strive to design other studies to provide the corresponding explainability.